-- 161. Internet connection may be necessary for some disabled students.
-However, it is the view of the Welsh Ministers that access to the Internet should only be considered if it is recommended in the student's DSA needs assessment.
-The Welsh Ministers do not recommend approval of Internet access on the basis of a request by the institution alone unless it is part of a DSA assessment.
-Where the LA/SFW is satisfied that the student's need for connection to the Internet arises because of a disability, the Welsh Ministers' view is that support for associated costs (e.g. subscribing to an Internet provider) may be met from the DSA, subject to the limits of the particular allowance. - 162.
-For new applications for DSAs in AY 2014/15, internet connection will no longer be covered by DSAs, other than in exceptional circumstances.
+144. Internet connection may be necessary for some disabled students.
+However, it is the view of the Welsh Ministers that access to the internet should only be considered if it is recommended in the student's DSAs needs assessment.
+The Welsh Ministers do not recommend approval of internet access on the basis of a request by the provider alone unless it is part of a DSAs assessment.
+Where SFW is satisfied that the student's need for connection to the internet arises because of a disability, the Welsh Ministers' view is that support for associated costs (e.g. subscribing to an internet provider) may be met from DSAs, subject to the limits of the particular allowance.

+145. For new applications for DSAs from AY 2015/16, internet connection will no longer be covered by DSAs, other than in exceptional circumstances.
 The Welsh Ministers only recommend approval of internet access in exceptional circumstances.
-The wide availability of internet access within institutions, student accommodation and other venues has removed the necessity of providing individual personal internet access.
-Exceptions should be considered by the LA/SFW on a case by case basis.
+The wide availability of internet access within providers, student accommodation and other venues has removed the necessity of providing individual personal internet access.
+Exceptions should be considered by SFW on a case by case basis.